 How do we encourage more wildlife into orchards?

-We’ve created acres of new urban habitats for wildlife in the last ten years through planting and restoring over 420 orchards in England and Scotland.
+Through planting and restoring over 540 orchards in England and Scotland, we’ve created acres of new urban wildlife habitats in the last ten years.
 Through our training workshops and courses, we encourage the community orchard groups we support to apply wildlife-friendly, organic methods of pest control and growth enhancement, and to adhere to a permaculture framework where possible.

 The role of Orchards in the Climate Emergency